-Helpful resources for parents during their student's transition year.
+Helpful resources for families during their student's transition year.

 Your student is exploring fuller independence and the nature of your relationship is also changing.
 Parents often find themselves asking the following questions: